Paul Thienphrapa

 Johns Hopkins University

-Open source robot control platform over high speed networks (with P. Kazanzides)
+Open source robot control system over high speed networks, precursor to the dVRK (with P. Kazanzides)

 • MS, Electrical Engineering | Embedded Systems (pending thesis)